ta0kira/locking-container/readme.txt

+Please note that this is only designed for POSIX systems (e.g., Linux, OS X, and FreeBSD)!
+This almost certainly won't even compile for other sytem types.

 The header mutex-container.hpp contains the class 'mutex_container', which is a template that protects a single object using mutexes.
 The contents of the container are only available via proxy objects that ensure that the container